Table of Contents

 How to Manage Your Browser’s Cookies

-In Brave, click the three-lined “hamburger” icon in the upper right to open the menu, hover over “More tools”, and select “Clear browsing data”.
-You can select your browsing history, cookies, and cached images and files.
+Alternatively, in the menu, click “Settings”, select “Privacy and Security”, and then select “Clear browsing data”.
+You can select to delete your browsing history, cookies, and/or cached images and files.

 Image and file caching is also useful.
 It helps to load frequently visited websites faster.
 Those seconds add up over time to represent lost productivity, and who likes waiting for a webpage to load?
 Sometimes, though, the cache might be outdated, so that a webpage does not load properly.
 To fix that common problem, you can clear your image and file cache.
 Clearing this cache occasionally is also a good habit to get into.

 In addition to deleting cookies and other data, you can typically control whether or not to allow cookies in your browser settings.
 To learn more about your web browser’s privacy functions, view the privacy settings or visit the browser website’s help center or knowledgebase.
 Just keep in mind that if you block cookies, it may have a negative impact on your user experience, including prohibiting certain beneficial features of a website from being available to you.
+Also, if you delete cookies, you will have to log back into any sites you were persistently logged into.

 How Cookies Can Be Used by Websites